alajusticia/laravel-expirable/README.md

 You can change this name by setting the `EXPIRES_AT` constant (don't forget to set the same name for the column in the migration, [see below](#prepare-your-migration)).

-For example, let's say that we have a `App\Subscription` model and we want the attribute to be `ends_at`:
+For example, let's say that we have a `Subscription` model and we want the attribute to be `ends_at`:

 ```php
 use ALajusticia\Expirable\Traits\Expirable;